What’s Your Myth?

 their stores of how the world was created, and their heroes.”

-As Betsy might affirm, we all have family myths; legendary stories about the past that have become larger in the retelling.
+As one friend of mine might affirm, we all have family myths; legendary stories about the past that have become larger in the retelling.
 My family mythology contains a wonderful story about my how my grandparents eloped.
 They ran away together to a nearby town to be married and were chased by her father and uncle on horseback to the church where they hid behind barred doors until the ceremony was finished.
 Our family history is rich in stories like this.

 Not all present-day myths are as legendary as the story of my grandparents’ elopement.
 Some are everyday myths, tales about who we are and about the special way we live our lives.